Top 10 Chemistry tutors near San Francisco, CA

 Molecular Geometry with Expanded Octets and Formal Charges

-Radhika taught 14 days ago
+Radhika taught about 1 month ago

 The Tutor and Student explored fundamental concepts in chemistry, starting with matter classification and moving into atomic structure, electron configurations, and chemical bonding.
 They discussed the formation of ions and molecules, the discovery of subatomic particles, and the properties of elements.
 The session concluded with a preview of upcoming topics like the periodic table and chemical equations.